kswoo97/hypertrans/README.md

 # Official code and datasets of How Transitive Are Real-World Group Interactions? - Measurement and Reproduction

+## Description

+- This is an official code and datasets for How Transitive Are Real-World Group Interactions? - Measurement and Reproduction.
+- FastHyperTrans and THera are implemented with JAVA
+- Experimental results (Tables, Figures) are implemented with Python

 ## Dataset

 We used 12 real-world hypergraph datasets.
 Details and source of each datasets are as follows.